 - Make a complaint to the Office of the Children’s eSafety Commissioner.
 For more information, click here.

-What are you rights as a parent?
+What are your legal rights as a parent?

-Every school in Australia, public and private, should have an anti-bullying and anti-cyberbullying policy.
-If the school your child attends does not implement the policy and has failed to protect your child, the school could be liable.
-Schools could also be liable if the cyber bullying occurred on school grounds, during school hours or using technology supplied by the school.
+Although the laws on bullying differ across Australia, all schools – both public and private – should have an anti-bullying and anti-cyberbullying policy.
+If the school your child attends doesn’t implement the policy and has failed to protect your child, the school may be responsible for the damage and harm suffered by your child.

 Written by Shine Lawyers on .
-Last modified: July 13, 2017.
+Last modified: March 16, 2018.